-Finalists must attend the entire convention of the National Federation of the Blind to be held in Houston, Texas from July 14 through July 19, 2020.
+Finalists must attend the entire convention of the National Federation of the Blind to be held in New Orleans, Louisiana from July 5 through July 10, 2022.
 On the final night of the convention, each of the thirty scholarships will be publicly announced at the annual banquet.
 Scholarship checks will be mailed to the winners in mid to late August.

 - A completed NFB scholarship program application form (online or print) (see questions 9 and 10)